gagangm/flixdb-1/README.md

-# flixdb
+# FlixDB

-flixdb compiles the list of IMDB Top Rated Movies which are available on Netflix India.
+FlixDB compiles the list of IMDB Top Rated Movies which are available on Netflix India.

 ![Alt text](/public/images/flixdb.png?raw=true "flixdb")